mohamedmajdi/robot-arm-lagrange-dynamics/README.md

 # robot-arm-lagrange-dynamics
-Matlab code for calculating serial robot arms equation of motion
+generic algorithm to calculate the lagrange dynamics of serial robot manipulators and implementing it using Matlab